khalilhamdii/movie_book/README.md

 ## Description

 > MovieBook is a movies blog where users can write reviews or summaries about their favorite movies.
-This web application allows users to sign up using the name, email, and avatar.
+This web application allows users to sign up using a name, email, and an avatar.
 Every logged-in user can create a new article.
-He has the ability to either vote or comment on other user's articles.
+He can either vote or comment on articles created by other users.
+MovieBook was built using Ruby On Rails, PostgreSQL, and Bootstrap.

 ## Library Directory 📙